-Admission tests are similar to university interviews as institutions use these to determine whether they wish to offer a place to a prospective student.
+Admission tests are similar to university interviews, as institutions use these to determine whether they wish to offer a place to a prospective student.
 Whether in the form of a paper you need to pass or another format; they are designed to give the university an indication of your current knowledge of your chosen subject.

 Admission tests are entrance examinations that universities use to select students for the course.

 Most admission tests are taken at the beginning of the academic cycle.
-You may need to register to take them before you send your application, or you may be automatically registered when you apply for the university.
+You may need to register to take them before you send your application, or you may be automatically registered when you apply to the university.